DynamoDB vs Amazon ElastiCache - The Ultimate Comparison

 DynamoDB uses SSDs for storage, and the high I/O performance provided by these SSDs allows DynamoDB to handle more than 10 trillion requests per day with peaks greater than 20 million per second.
 Regardless of the table size, DynamoDB can maintain low latency, and you need to use optimized table layouts, indexes, and queries to get the maximum from it.

-In addition, DynamoDB Accelerator (DAX) can be used to increase DynamoDB performance margins by ten folds, from milliseconds to microseconds.
+In addition, DynamoDB Accelerator (DAX) can be used to increase DynamoDB performance margins by tenfold, reducing response times from milliseconds to microseconds.
+DAX is particularly useful for read-heavy workloads that require microsecond response times.

 ElastiCache

-ElastiCache offers a variety of node types varying from in-memory capacity, network support, and performance based on the node instance type.
+ElastiCache offers a variety of node types varying in in-memory capacity, network support, and performance based on the node instance type.
 These nodes can serve up to a million requests per second.

 The latency for ElastiCache requests is around 300 - 500 microseconds.
 Identifying the correct node size and the instance type can further improve the performance of the ElastiCache node.
-Compared to traditional databases, which are usually double-digit milliseconds, ElastiCache is much faster and serves the purpose of an in-memory data store.
+Compared to traditional databases, which usually have double-digit millisecond latencies, ElastiCache is much faster and serves the purpose of an in-memory data store.

 Security